api2cart/typescript-angular-sdk/CartApi.md

 const apiInstance = new CartApi(configuration);

 const request: CartApiCartCouponListRequest = {
-    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
     // This parameter sets the number from which you want to get entities (optional)
   start: 0,
     // This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional)
   count: 20,
+    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
     // Filter coupons by ids (optional)
   couponsIds: "1,2,3",
     // Filter coupons by store id (optional)
   storeId: "1",
+    // Language id (optional)
+  langId: "3",
+    // Filter coupons by avail status (optional)
+  avail: false,
     // Filter entity by date_start (greater or equal) (optional)
   dateStartFrom: "2016-12-29 16:44:30",
     // Filter entity by date_start (less or equal) (optional)